kinode-dao/kinode-book/src/networking_protocol.md

 The networking protocol can and will be implemented in multiple underlying protocols.
 Since the protocol is encrypted, a secure underlying connection with TLS or HTTPS is never necessary.
 WebSockets are prioritized since we expect to quickly build Kinodes that run purely in-browser.
-The other transmission protocols with slots in the onchain identity data structure are: TCP, UDP, and WebTransport.
+The other transport protocols with slots in the onchain identity data structure are: TCP, UDP, and WebTransport.

 ### 2. Onchain Networking Information